Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

 ### Library Short Description:
-- Development Stage on PyPi: 0.9.1Official Release.
+- Development Stage on PyPi: 0.9.2 Official Release.
 - Author and Maintainer: Micro-Novelty and EpsitronNet-bot.
 - library Source-Code is Open-sourced with MIT License.
 - Purpose: Specifically Designed for providing Non-LLM AI Agent Framework for edge Devices, Optimized for ARM64 architecture.